 We also appreciate that sometimes you may be angry or emotional; this is perfectly understandable and we will always give you the time, and assistance where necessary, to communicate your points to us.

-However, in rare instances where abusive or threatening behaviour towards officers is shown, either physical or verbal, or actions which will prevent us working effectively for other customers, we may have to consider restricting contact with an individual for a time.
-You can read our policy for communicating effectively with difficult issues.
+However, in rare instances where abusive or threatening behaviour towards officers is shown, either physical or verbal, or where communication with officers is malicious or vexatious or prevents us working effectively for other customers, we may have to consider restricting contact with an individual for a time.
+Please read our guidance on restricting contact.